csg-tokyo/jscall/README.md

 The `foo` method is executed in JavaScript.
 Since `bar` is not a function, its value is returned to Ruby as it is.

-Setting a object property to a given value is also allowed.
+Setting an object property to a given value is also allowed.
 The expression `js_obj.baz = 9` above sets the object property `baz` to 9.